Alaska Highway: Routing

-Atlin, Teslin and Tabish Lakes, and from Whitehorse, Yukon to Fairbanks, Alaska via the Tanana Valley.
+Atlin, Teslin and Tagish Lakes, and from Whitehorse, Yukon, to Fairbanks, Alaska, via the Tanana Valley.
 However, the route was vulnerable to possible enemy attack from the sea, experienced steep grades and heavy snowfall, and had no airbases along the way.

 The Canadians favored Route B. This also started at Prince George, but followed the Rocky Mountain Trench up the valleys of the Parsnip and Finlay Rivers to Finlay Forks and Sifton Pass, then north to Frances Lake and the Pelly River in the Yukon.
 From there it went to Dawson City and down the Yukon Valley to connect the Richardson Highway to Fairbanks.
 The advantages of this inland route was the safe distance from enemy planes, and 209 mi shorter with lower elevations enabling lower construction and maintenance costs.
 The disadvantages were the bypassing of respective airbases, and Whitehorse, the principal town in the Yukon.
 Optional variations in the southern portion of this route were via Vanderhoof to the west or Monkman Pass to the east.